 The campus meets Monday through Friday at 11 am for Chapel in Hardeman Auditorium.
-There also are periodic specialized chapels focusing on missions, women's issues, departmental chapels, spiritual search, and other specific topics.
+There also are periodic departmental Chapels and specialized Chapels focusing on missions, women's issues, spiritual search, and other specific topics.
 Chapel has been a valued OC tradition from the first days of the university.
 It provides a time to focus on our Creator, worship together as a community, deepen faith, and seek inspiration.
-Attendance is required for all full-time students, as is an atmosphere of respect for God and each other.